VPNL/fLoc/README.md

 ### Image Sets

-The localizer code will prompy you to select which stimulus set to use when executing the experiment.
-You can further customize which image categories to include by editing the `fLocSequence.m` class file (see below).
+The localizer code will prompt you to select which stimulus set to use when executing the experiment.
+You can further customize which image categories to include by editing the `fLocSequence.m` class file (see below for more details).
 Three options are provided by default:

 #### Option 1